 Everyone seems to know each other though.
 It feels like another church.

-I'm not quite the youngest here, there is a guy and a girl who might be a couple or gay friends -from their mannerisms.
+I'm not quite the youngest here, there are a guy and a girl who might be a couple, or gay friends -from their mannerisms.

 We ended up sitting in a circle.
 Everyone says their names.
-The group leader is a bald chap named Andy.
+The group leader is a bald man named Andy.

-"If everyone would like to join me in closing their eyes" he says.
+"If everyone would like to join me in closing their eyes" he eventually says.

 I feel stupid.
 So I keep one eye open to make sure no one is watching me.

 The man is telling everyone to breathe in... and out.